-- Step 1 Log in to the management console. - Step 2 In the service list, choose Compute > Elastic Cloud Server.
-On the Elastic Cloud Server console, click Buy ECS.
+- Step 1 Log in to the Huawei Cloud console. - Step 2 In the service list, choose Compute > Elastic Cloud Server.
+On the Elastic Cloud Server console, click Buy ECS. - Step 3 Configure basic settings and click Next: Configure Network.

-Figure 5-14 Logging in to the ECS console

-Step 3 Configure basic settings and click Next: Configure Network.
 Make sure that the ECS is in the same region, AZ, VPC, and security group as the GeminiDB Cassandra instance you created.

-Figure 5-15 Basic settings
+Figure 5-13 Basic settings

-Figure 5-16 Selecting specifications
+Figure 5-14 Selecting specifications

-Figure 5-17 Selecting an image
+Figure 5-15 Selecting an image

-- Step 4 Configure the ECS network and click Next: Configure Advanced Settings.
-Make sure that the ECS is in the same VPC and security group as the GeminiDB Cassandra instance. - If security group rules allow access from the ECS, you can connect to the instance using the ECS. - If the security group rules do not allow access from the ECS, add an inbound rule to the security group.
+- Step 4 Configure the network and click Next: Configure Advanced Settings.
+Make sure that the ECS is in the same VPC and security group as the GeminiDB Cassandra instance. - If security group rules allow access from the ECS, you can connect to the instance using the ECS.

+• If the security group rules do not allow access from the ECS, add an inbound rule to the security group.

-Figure 5-18 Network settings
+Figure 5-16 Network settings

-Figure 5-19 Selecting an EIP
+Figure 5-17 Selecting an EIP